kitschpatrol/yanki-obsidian/README.md

 >
 > The Automatic sync option has been moved to the "Advanced settings" area as of Yanki Obsidian version 1.6.0.
 >
-> Since a simple slip-up in the plugin settings or when moving notes between folders can result in near-instantaneous loss of learning progress in Anki, it should be used with care.
+> A simple slip-up in the plugin settings or when moving notes between folders can result in loss of review stats or card history in Anki.

 When enabled, Yanki will observe the notes in your [watched folders](#watched-folder-list) for changes, additions, deletions, etc, and trigger a sync to Anki (almost) immediately after it sees a change.